drademann/kata-playground-go/stringcalculator/KATA.md

         "//[*][&]\n1*2&3" == 6

-13. Ensure that delimiters of variable length are still supported, like
+13. Still support delimiters of variable length, like

         "//[##][$]\n1$2##3" == 6